Gateway on K8s

 Azure AD authentication is provided to AKS clusters with OpenID Connect.
 OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.
 Akeyless treats Azure as a trusted third party and verifies entities based on a JWT signed by the Azure Active Directory for the configured tenant.

-Set your Azure Active Directory Access ID
+, and set your Azure Active Directory Access ID

 as your adminAccessId